RConsortium/submissions-pilot4-webR/README.md

 - Building the webR version using `{shinylive}` requires the folder to contain ONLY R script files.
 To manually use the export functionality of `{shinylive}` this means that any static files, javascript, stylesheets or configuration files cannot be in the project folder.

 - The provided `build.R` script will strip these files from the working directory for compilation and copy them after to the export folder to be available in the webR version.

+---

+### Generating a local version of the package dependencies (Experimental)
+Currently there is no build in mechanism to serve packages locally, but we can tweak the exported version to allow this.
+After running `build.R` to generate the app, you can run `build_offline_repo.R` to download all the package files and replace the repo location. run this script after each successful build to update the output bundle.

+NOTE: Currently a list of package files is stored in that file.
+These are collected manually by inspecting the browser network tab at run time.
+When adding new dependencies to the application those will need to be manually added on the script.

+NOTE: After downloading the folder at least once it is advised to do a backup of its contents (100mb)

+WARNING: This is a experimental work around.
+WebR will most likely support something similar by default.